-In general, the rules of social media are the same as the rules for other social interactions: play nice, be polite, and try not to embarrass yourself.
+The rules of social media are generally the same as the rules for other social interactions: play nice, be polite, and try not to embarrass yourself.
 In other words – follow the prescribed etiquette.

 “Etiquette is the science of living.
 It embraces everything – It is ethics – It is honor.”
 Emily Post

 Etiquette is one of the ways we show respect for others.
 It implies politeness and it helps to build relationships.